03 Aug What Are the Best Options for Grave Markers?

 Bronze or Metal Grave Markers

-Bronze or stainless steel plaques are often attached to a granite base.
+You will often find bronze or stainless steel plaques attached to a granite base.
 Often, you will see matching vases or other accessories next to the gravesite.

 The most common material for grave markers is granite.
 It is one of the hardest stone materials and will last virtually forever.
-Granite comes in a variety of natural colors and can be shaped by a stone smith into a variety of designs.
+Granite comes in a variety of natural colors and a stone smith can shape it into a variety of designs.

 Always in Stone can help you select a headstone that’s right for you.
 We serve the people of Elkhart County in Indiana.
 If you want more information come by our showroom or give us a call.
 We offer delivery and installation to any cemetery in our service area.